-And then when he asked me whether I had any particular photo or picture or design in mind to cover it up, I told him it was entirely his call.
+And then when he asked me whether I had any particular image or design in my mind to cover it up, I told him it was entirely his call.
 That was when his face lit up.
 Apparently, tattoo artists rarely get customers who tell them to do anything THEY want, as customers always come to the shop with a specific design or image in mind.
 So, yeah, he was excited as hell.
-I told him to think about it carefully and gave him a day’s time to carefully plan what he would like to design on my arm to cover the tiger.
+I told him to think about it carefully and gave him a day's time to carefully plan what he would like to design on my arm to cover the tiger.

 The next day, my nephew and I went to his house again.
-He was excited as ever, and started telling me his grand plans, like starting with a maori tribal design here, followed with a Nordic design there, a Polynesian leaf around it etc etc… I just kept nodding my head.
+He was excited as ever, and started telling me his grand plans, like starting with a Maori tribal design here, followed with a Nordic design there, a Polynesian leaf around it etc etc… I just kept nodding my head.
 I totally trusted him.
 And frankly speaking, nothing would ever be as bad as the old tattoo.

 He initially drew the design he had in mind on my arm, using a marker.
 After that, he made minor alterations here and there, until it was exactly the way he wanted…

 After that, the real work started.
 The tattoo machine came to life, buzzing and slowly marking the outline of the design as the needles continuously pierced my skin.
-Our conversation ranged from the types of tattoos and tattooing techniques to who we wanted to see as the next Chief Minister of Mizoram.
+Our conversation ranged from the types of tattoos and tattooing techniques used to who we wanted to see as the next Chief Minister of Mizoram.

 And finally, all the outlines were done.
 After that, we took a short break and relaxed.